Corporate Manslaughter and Corporate Homicide Act 2007: The offence

-— and the way in which its activities are managed or organised by its senior management is a substantial element in the breach.
+—and the way in which its activities are managed or organised by its senior management is a substantial element in the breach.
 Prosecution in England or Wales requires the permission of the Director of Public Prosecutions, and in Northern Ireland, the Director of Public Prosecutions for Northern Ireland and no natural person can be charged with aiding and abetting the offence.
-In Scotland, all prosecutions are initiated by the Procurator Fiscal.
+In Scotland, all prosecutions are initiated by a procurator fiscal.
 The common law offence of gross negligence manslaughter, as it applies to corporations, is abolished.